Tina Pan

-Pan Wei-kang (潘維剛 (Pān Wéigāng); born 31 March 1957), also known by her English name Tina Pan, is a Taiwanese politician.
+Pan Wei-kang (潘維剛 (Pān Wéigāng); born 31 March 1957), also known by her English name Tina Pan, is a Taiwanese political scientist and politician.
 She was a member of the Legislative Yuan from 1993 to 2002 and again between 2005 and 2016.

 Education

 Pan graduated from Ming Chuan University with a degree in accounting and statistics and earned a master's degree in social welfare from Chinese Culture University.
-She then earned her Ph.D. in law and political science at National Taiwan Normal University and obtained a Master of Public Affairs (M.P.A.) from National Chengchi University.
+She then earned her Ph.D. in law and political science at National Taiwan Normal University in 2003 and obtained a Master of Public Affairs (M.P.A.) from National Chengchi University.
+Her doctoral dissertation was titled, "A policy analysis of the Domestic Violence Prevention Act" (以政策途徑分析我國家庭暴力防治法立法作為).

 Electoral history

 She served on the Taipei County Council from 1982 to 1993, when she first won election to the Legislative Yuan.
 Pan ran in the 2001 elections, but lost.
 She returned to the Legislative Yuan from 2005 to 2016.
 Having represented Taipei for most of her legislative career, Pan was placed on the Kuomintang proportional representation party list starting in 2007 and again in 2011.
 She stated in February 2017 that supporters had pushed her to explore a campaign for the Kuomintang leadership election scheduled for May.
 Pan confirmed her candidacy for the position later that month.
 She placed sixth in the election, with 2,437 votes.